rolinger/iso-country-complete-data/README.md

 A painstakingly collected data set for country info validation.
 I got quite tired of independent lists that needed reformatting and that did not have all the necessary info per data set.
 This is the most comprehensive object json I am aware of.
 I am going to be writing PHP/JS code for loading and quick data extraction but essentially all you need to do is download the JSON file (CountryData_minify.json) and load it in your scripts and your ready to go.

-This data set merges several different independent datasets to create a single master country json object that can be used for HTML/Code validation when dealing with country specific information.
+This data set merges 7 different independent datasets to create a single master country json object that can be used for HTML/Code validation when dealing with country specific information.

         // Two files:
         CountryData_minify.json (233k)